Miklós Steinmetz

-Miklós Steinmetz (1913–December 1944) was a Hungarian-born Soviet Red Army captain.
+Miklós Steinmetz (1913 – December 1944) was a Hungarian-born Soviet Red Army captain.
+He fought on the Eastern Front of the Second World War and was killed by mortar fire.
+His name was used in Soviet propaganda and a story concocted that he and fellow officer, Captain Ostapenko, had been trying to save Budapest from a long siege by negotiating a German surrender.
+A Soviet statue of Steinmetz on the border of Budapest and Vecsés was taken down during the Hungarian Revolution of 1956.
+A replacement was erected in 1958 and remains in Liberty Square, Pest.

-His parents were communists, and, after the fall of the Hungarian Soviet Republic in 1919, the family fled to South America before immigrating to the Soviet Union.
+His parents were communists, and after the fall of the Hungarian Soviet Republic in 1919, the family fled to South America before immigrating to the Soviet Union.
 Steinmetz became a member of the Komsomol – the Soviet Communist Youth Organization, and then fought on the Republican side in the Spanish Civil War, becoming a captain in the Red Army during World War II.

-In December 1944 (during the Battle of Budapest), when Soviet forces had encircled the Nazi German-controlled Hungarian capital, he delivered the ultimatum demanding the Germans and Hungarians to surrender.
+According to Soviet propaganda, in December 1944 (during the Battle of Budapest), when Soviet forces had encircled the Nazi German-controlled Hungarian capital, he delivered the ultimatum demanding the Germans and Hungarians to surrender.
 He was killed before the Soviet takeover of the city, when his car ran over a mine on the Üllői avenue in Pestszentlőrinc (today part of Budapest).